High Oil Pressure – Main Causes and Treatment

 Spurt Holes and Galleries

-Spurt holes and galleries are small exit points located throughout the system where the oil can seep through.
-They ensure proper lubrication of the many moving parts, including the pistons, rings, pins, bearings, and cylinders.
+Spurt holes and galleries are tiny exit points located throughout the system where the oil can seep through.
+They ensure proper lubrication of the numerous moving parts, including the pistons, rings, pins, bearings, and cylinders.

 After this point, the oil has completed its journey and returns back to the oil pan.